ckunte/m-one/inc/jf.typ

 where, $mu$ is the frictional coefficient of the orifice (hole) edge, _g_ is the acceleration due to gravity (in $m/s^2$), and _h_ is the hydrostatic head (in m).

 Unbeknownst to me, it seems this was a problem that was explored by Naval Architects --- bless this community of hard-working engineers, who unfailingly punch well above their weights --- as far back in 1991 in the context of stability of sailing vessels.
-The theory,#footnote[B. Deakin, The development of stability standards for UK sailing vessels, The Naval Architect, The Royal Institution of Naval Architects, London, 1991.] underpinned by hydraulics, checks-out of course.
+The theory@deakin_1991, underpinned by hydraulics, checks-out of course.

-An approach similar to this in managing risk was applied to Liwan 3-1 the largest fixed jacket in the Asia-Pacific region,#footnote[C. Yu, et al., Design and operation considerations for large jacket installations in South China Sea, Proceedings of the Twenty-third (2013) International Offshore and Polar Engineering Conference, Alaska, USA, 2013.] which together with the success of North Rankin B continues to inspire engineers like myself looking to overcome challenges similar or greater than the ones experienced by such projects.
+An approach similar to this in managing risk was applied to Liwan 3-1 the largest fixed jacket in the Asia-Pacific region@yu_2013, which together with the success of North Rankin B continues to inspire engineers like myself looking to overcome challenges similar or greater than the ones experienced by such projects.

 Here is an example of a problem I've been working recently on.